sidthekidgowda/RxViewModelUtility/README.md

   - is a factory integrated with Dagger that creates ViewModels that are defined in modules.

   #### ViewModelKey
-  - is a multibinding dagger can use to add to the ViewModel map, which the ViewModelFactory needs to create that ViewModel.
+  - is a multibinding Dagger can use to add to the ViewModel map, which the ViewModelFactory needs to create that ViewModel.

 To integrate RxViewModelUtility: